 Therefore, if the other driver does not have insurance, you can look to your policy to pay for:

 Short answer: New Jersey law requires that you maintain underinsured and uninsured motorist benefits.
-Therefore, when the other driver does not have insurance, in most circumstances, you will look to your own insurance company to pay.
+Therefore, when the other driver does not have insurance, you will look to your own insurance company to pay in most circumstances.

 Who pays for my medical bills if I was not at fault?